 Using Permission Levels

 Your CRM permission levels are governed by the custom User Groups and User Profiles you specify.
-By allocating each CRM user to a User Group and allocating a User Profile, you can determine what level of access each has to the data and when.
+By allocating each user to a User Group and allocating a User Profile, you can determine what level of access each has to the CRM data and when.
 For example, you could set up the security so users in the same User Group can access and edit their own accounts and each other’s, but not the customer accounts owned by users of another User Group.

-A User Group might be a name such as “UK Sales”, “US Sales”, “Marketing”, or “Management”.
+A User Group, or Team, might be a name such as “UK Sales”, “US Sales”, “Marketing”, or “Management”.
 A User Profile will determine whether the user has “Read”, “Write” or no access to their own accounts, accounts that belong to other users in their User Group; and to all other customer accounts.
 You can now also set the hours of access for each User Profile, adding an extra level of security.

 User Group Reporting